symfony/ux/src/Chartjs/doc/index.rst

 All options and data are provided as-is to Chart.js.
 You can read `Chart.js documentation`_ to discover them all.

-Once created in PHP, a chart can be displayed using Twig if installed (requires `Symfony Webpack Encore`_):
+Once created in PHP, a chart can be displayed using Twig:

 .. code-block:: html+twig